Tasmay-Tibrewal/edu-lm/readme.md

 3. **API Limits**: Monitor your API usage across all services
 4. **Browser Performance**: Use modern browsers for best streaming and video experience
 5. **Video Storage**: Videos are kept in memory during session - restart app to free memory
+6. **Modular Loading**: Individual modules can be debugged separately for faster development

 ### Debug Mode